Ola-ykay/Global_Trends_in_Mental_Health_Disorder/README.md

 This project explores a global dataset on the prevalence of various mental health disorders including depression, anxiety, bipolar disorder, schizophrenia, eating disorders, drug and alcohol use disorders.
 By transforming the dataset into a visually intuitive dashboard, it enables better understanding of mental health trends by country, and year.

 ## Goal
-To raise awareness and support data-driven decisions on mental health policies and interventions by visualizing the global burden of mental disorders.
+To identify and help solve the growing global challenge of mental health disorders by analyzing trends, comparing countries, and uncovering key insights to support better decisions and early interventions.

 ## Objectives
 - Clean and organize raw data using Power Query in Excel